 Take a look inside 7 images

-Pros: From video to hand-drawn images to pre-created templates, it's possible to add content in just about any format imaginable.
+Pros: You can add content to premade or unique slides in just about any format imaginable.

 Cons: The boards can get cluttered quickly, and top-notch features come with a cost.

-Bottom Line: With the right guidance, the abundance of design features make creating dynamic presentations a breeze for all students.
+Bottom Line: The robust design and accessibility features make creating dynamic presentations a breeze.

 Start with a blank Buncee board or work from a template to take your students on a virtual field trip to Stonehenge, Spain, or outer space, using audio, video, and animations to bring places to life.
 When assigning projects to students, teachers should be clear about their expectations to avoid cluttered, unfocused presentations.
 Provide examples, modeling and scaffolding to help support students' creation.
 Encourage students to explore the gallery or use available templates as they develop their design skills.
 Within the tool, give students limits so that the visual resources enhance, rather than overpower, their projects.